2.5 nautical miles long, 200 metres wide. Maximum draft 11.1 metres subject to agreement.

 Timaru Rail Depot and shunting yards are located adjacent to PrimePort and the Port Loop Road.
 Rail sidings extend into the North Mole Container Terminal and PrimePort Log Yard.

 Fertiliser, stock feeds, cement and other bulk dry products make up a considerable portion of the volumes imported and discharged through PrimePort.
-With several hoppers available bulk volumes can be discharged across a number of the Ports berths.
+With six hoppers available bulk volumes can be discharged across a number of the Ports berths.

 A PrimePort owned and operated weighbridge and independent storage facilities are available nearby.